|Type of record:||Building|

 Information from Norfolk Industrial Archaeology Society.

-(S1) for 15 May 1874 refers to a visit to this factory, Skipper's Leather Works, 'worked by a hundred men by steam' and a 'new feature' of the town, being the first non agricultural factory.
+Rev Armstrong entry for 15th May 1874 refers to a visit to this factory, Skipper's Leather Works.
+The entry notes that it is 'worked by a hundred men, by steam' and is a 'new feature' of the town.

 E. Rose (NLA), 15 September 1997.

 Clearly therefore the Norfolk Industrial Archaeology Society date must be incorrect assuming (S1) is referring to the same factory.
 The arrangement of the south wing west gable wall is a triple slit between two pointed windows at ground and first floor, the pediment above the slits being at first floor level.
 There is a single slit in the gable.
 All the arches and courses are of coloured bricks.
 The gable wall of the north wing has had its central area rebuilt with plain window openings.